 Failure to provide corrections in a timely manner, repeat violations or refusal to correct violations may result in heightened enforcement measures.
 It is important to remember that heightened enforcement measures follow the sequential steps to license revocation.
 Permanent and timely correction of violations of the FDA Food Code and MI Food Law help to ensure that your food service facility operates safety and without interruption.

-Documentation of the current enforcement policy may be found here.
+Documentation of the current enforcement policy may be found at Enforcement Protocol Outline.

 The most common license exempt events include Bake Sales and Catered events.